9 Summer Skincare Tips Dermatologists Swear ByMay 27, 2022

-If you haven’t already, it’s important to take a serious look at your current skincare routine and make some changes for the summer.
-Even in the dog days of summer, the extreme temps can cause excess oil production, clogged pores and breakouts.
-Find out how to adjust your current skincare routine and make it summer-friendly with help from Skincare.com experts and board-certified dermatologists Dr. Corey L. Hartman , Dr. Dendy Engelman, and Dr. Elizabeth Houshmand.
+In the dog days of summer, extreme temps can cause excess oil production, clogged pores and breakouts — meaning it’s important to take a serious look at your current skincare routine and potentially make some changes for the season.
+Find out how to adjust your current skincare routine and make it summer-friendly with help from Skincare.com experts and board-certified dermatologists Dr. Corey L. Hartman, Dr. Dendy Engelman, and Dr. Elizabeth Houshmand.

 Shift Your Focus

-“Changing seasons bring different weather conditions, which have an impact on your skin,” Dr. Hartman explains.
+“Changing seasons bring different weather conditions, which have an impact on your skin,” explains Dr. Hartman.
 “Once the colder temperatures give way to warmer air, more intense sun and higher humidity, it’s important to consider how these changes interact with your skincare routine.
 The focus should be less on hydration and more on sun protection and oil control.”

 Switch to a Lightweight Moisturizer

-During winter we often incorporate heavier moisturizers into our routines in an effort to keep our skin hydrated.
-Dr. Hartman tells us that you can leave these heavier products behind as the temperatures rise.
+During winter, we often incorporate heavier moisturizers into our routines in an effort to keep our skin hydrated.
+Dr. Hartman tells us that you can leave these richer products behind as the temperatures rise.

 Don’t Skip Toner

 In addition to switching to a lighter moisturizer, Dr. Hartman suggests including a toner in your routine, especially if you get oily during the warmer months.
 “Toners formulated with hydroxy-acids, such as salicylic acid or glycolic acid, can keep oil production to a minimum and help keep blemishes and blackheads at bay,” he explains.